pzmosquito/mr-router5/package/README.md

     - `previousRouteView` the "from" RouteView object.
     - `router` the reference of the router5 router instance.
     - `routeTree` the reference of the RouteTree instance.
-    - `addRouteViews(routeView, routeView, ...)` add RouteView objects to the route tree and the router instance.
 - [`dataloaderMiddleware`](#dataloader) the middleware for data loader lifecycle methods.